dalesgit/obsidian/pages/daily.journal.2022.10.01.md

 Mia Freidenburg (She/Her)  8:12 PM

 Father Dale!!!
 I don’t know if you remember me, but my mom (Rebecca) and I knew you back in Hawaii.
 My mom and I were reminiscing the other day about how kind and wonderful you are and it led to me wondering if I could find you online somewhere!
 I hope you’ve been well, and I know my mom would love to get in touch if that’s okay with you 😊
 #### Points of connection
 - Pi'ikea has cut herself from her parents in the past year.
 It has been a healthy time of setting boundaries.
 - She has 2 younger daughters (that are with David); oldest is entering high school
 - She thought Bridget [[bridget]] was **toxic** from early on
 - She experienced Bob as venal, shallow, and vindictive -- seen while serving on vestry at Good Shepherd, Maui; during a clergy transition.
 Bob the gossip, cut people down behind their back -- "liar"?
-- She has been in continued communication with Bridget and Emma [[fathers.emma]].
+- She has been in continued communication with Bridget and Emma [[Emma]].
 It didn't make sense to her that I was out of the picture.
 - She said that I was a model Father for David & her.
 - She said that Mia thought of me as a father figure

   I am aware that this experience has **reconnected me with an entire episode** of my life that I have been emotionally disconnected.
 It's not resolved or anything, but it is there.
 I loved Mia.
 I respected David and Pi'ikea.
 They respected me.
 ### Gratitude

 I am grateful for: